apache/beam/website/www/site/content/en/case-studies/creditKarma.md

   </div>
 </blockquote>

 [With Apache Beam Dataflow runner](/documentation/runners/capability-matrix/), Credit Karma benefitted from [Google Cloud Dataflow](https://cloud.google.com/dataflow) managed service to ensure increased scalability and efficiency.
-The Apache Beam [built-in I/O connectors](/documentation/io/built-in/) provide native support for a variety of sinks and sources, which has allowed Credit Karma to seamlessly integrate Beam into their ecosystem with various Google Cloud tools and services, including [Pub/Sub](https://cloud.google.com/pubsub/docs/overview), [Big Query](https://cloud.google.com/bigquery), and [Cloud Storage](https://cloud.google.com/storage).
+The Apache Beam [built-in I/O connectors](/documentation/io/built-in/) provide native support for a variety of sinks and sources, which has allowed Credit Karma to seamlessly integrate Beam into their ecosystem with various Google Cloud tools and services, including [Pub/Sub](https://cloud.google.com/pubsub/docs/overview), [BigQuery](https://cloud.google.com/bigquery), and [Cloud Storage](https://cloud.google.com/storage).

 Credit Karma leveraged an Apache Beam kernel and [Jupyter Notebook](https://jupyter.org/) to create an exploratory environment in Vega and enable their data scientists to create new experimental data pipelines without engineering involvement.